informed-governance-project/NISINP/docs/modules.rst

 Modules
 =======

-Main components of the software:
+The main components of the software are as follows:

 - the governance platform (settings, administration panel and core components).
 The governance platform provides access to the various modules hosted on the platform;